James Symonds

-James A. Symonds (born February 7, 1954) is an American retired rear admiral of the United States Navy who last served as Commander, Navy Region Northwest, based in Silverdale, Washington.
+James A. Symonds (born January 6, 1953) is an American retired rear admiral of the United States Navy who last served as Commander, Navy Region Northwest, based in Silverdale, Washington.
 He was the former commanding officer of the aircraft carrier USS Ronald Reagan.
 He had a prominent, symbolic role in the state funeral of former United States President Ronald Reagan in 2004.

 Early life and education

 Symonds is a native of Sodus, New York.
 He attended the State University of New York at Albany and graduated with a Bachelor's degree in mathematics in 1975.
 He later was commissioned at the Aviation Officer Candidate School at Naval Air Station Pensacola, Florida that September and was designated a Naval Flight Officer in July 1976.

 Military career

 Symonds served one operational tour assigned as an A-6 Intruder bombardier/navigator in Attack Squadron 115, aboard the aircraft carrier USS Midway.
 In 1983, he became a naval aviator after being selected for pilot training and returned to Naval Air Station Whidbey Island.
-He then participated in two additional operational tours with Attack Squadron 196, and was deployed on board USS Constellation and USS Independence amidst Operation Desert Storm.
+He then participated in two additional operational tours with Attack Squadron 196.
+He was deployed on board USS Constellation and USS Independence amidst Operation Desert Storm.